Chemistry- Master of Science, Doctor of Philosophy

 - Pay the online application fee

-- Provide names and contact information for three people to write letters of recommendation.
+- Provide names and contact information for at least two people to write letters of recommendation (three recommended).

 - Provide transcripts.
-Applicants may be given provisional acceptance on the basis of unofficial transcripts if they have not yet completed the final year of their current program.
+Applicants may be given provisional acceptance on the basis of unofficial transcripts.

-The M.S. degree requires a minimum of 30 semester hours and normally can be completed in two years.
+The MS degree requires 30 credit hours total.
 Students are required to demonstrate competence (through examination or additional coursework) in at least three disciplines of chemistry.

 The Ph.D. degree requires a minimum of 60 semester hours beyond the master’s degree (or its equivalent).
-Well-prepared students can skip the M.S. and proceed directly toward the Ph.D. degree that typically requires four to five years to complete.
 Requirements include:

-- Coursework.
-The minimum graded coursework is seven (7) graduate courses comprising at least 17 credit hours, with at least four (4) of those hours in courses numbered 600 and above.
+1. Coursework.
+The minimum graded coursework is six (6) graduate courses comprising at least fourteen (14) credit hours, with at least four (4) of those graded credit hours in courses numbered 600 and above.
 In addition, students must demonstrate proficiency in at least three disciplines of chemistry (analytical, biochemistry, chemistry education research, inorganic, organic, or physical) either by successfully passing the ACS Exam in that discipline or by completing a course in that discipline during the first three semesters of the program.
 Additional courses in the student’s designated area of research are required as determined by the student’s faculty committee.

-- Seminars.
-Students are required to enroll in discipline-specific and departmental seminars each semester.
+2. Seminars.
+Students are required to enroll in at least one discipline-specific seminar and at least one departmental seminar each semester.

 3. Conferences.
 Students must select an advising committee during year 1 to approve their plan of study, and must hold a conference with that committee at the end of year 1 to discuss their proposed research.